barshopen/TauClubs/Readme.md

 yarn install
 yarn start
 ```
+8. go to frontend. copy .env_example file into .env file.
+Read the .env file and complete the missing parts if needed.
-8. After this, the app should be up and running.
+9. After this, the app should be up and running.